-Our plans to become a Borough of Sanctuary
+A Borough of Sanctuary

 What is a Borough of Sanctuary?

-The Lewisham Migration Forum is co-ordinating the collective effort for Lewisham to become a Borough of Sanctuary, welcoming those fleeing violence and persecution in their own countries and protecting the rights of all migrants, asylum-seekers and refugees.
+The Lewisham Migration Forum is continuing to coordinate the collective effort behind Lewisham becoming a Borough of Sanctuary, welcoming those fleeing violence and persecution in their own countries and protecting the rights of all migrants, asylum-seekers and refugees.

-- offer a positive vision of a culture of welcome and hospitality to all
+- Offer a positive vision of a culture of welcome and hospitality to all

-- create opportunities for relationships of friendship and solidarity between local people and those seeking sanctuary
+- Create opportunities for relationships of friendship and solidarity between local people and those seeking sanctuary

-- recognise and encourage partnership working and network development across localities
+- Recognise and encourage partnership working and network development across localities

-- identify opportunities for practical action and work on common cause issues to effect change within and across communities (turning empathy into action)
+- Identify opportunities for practical action and work on common cause issues to effect change within and across communities (turning empathy into action)

-- celebrate and promote the welcome contribution of people seeking sanctuary
+- Celebrate and promote the welcome contribution of people seeking sanctuary

-- promote understanding of asylum and refugee issues, especially by enabling refugee voices to be heard directly.
+- Engage people seeking sanctuary in decision making processes at all levels and in all activities promote understanding of asylum and refugee issues, especially by enabling refugee voices to be heard directly

-How we will become a Borough of Sanctuary
+Our work to create a Borough of Sanctuary

 - We are committed to providing care to unaccompanied child asylum seekers and have signed up to the Safe Passage’s pledge to accept an additional 100 children over the next 10 years.